anuk79/anuk79/README.md

 I am tech enthusiast and JavaScript developer from India.
 You can sometimes find me either [talking at meetups and conferences](https://anuk79.netlify.app/tech_talks/) or [writing blog posts](https://anuradhak.medium.com/) around web development, JavaScript and web accessibility.

+> Making the web accessible, one website at a time!!

 - 👩‍💻 I'm working as Frontend Consultant @[Passionate People](https://passionatepeople.io/)
 - 🏆 Google Developers Expert for Web Technologies, Cloudinary Media Developer Expert